Nearly Half Of Nursing Home Workers In Pennsylvania Have Declined COVID-19 Vaccine, State Data Shows

 Following guidance from the federal government, Pennsylvania this week paused use of Johnson & Johnson’s single-dose vaccine while health experts investigate reports of extremely rare blood clots.

-The J&J vaccine has played a small role in the state’s overall vaccine rollout to date, though the pause forced the cancellation of some vaccine clinics and affected programs targeting prison inmates and corrections officers as well as food and agricultural workers and other groups.MORE NEWS: Derek Chauvin Trial: Renewed Calls For Justice Ring Throughout Philadelphia Streets Ahead Of Closing Arguments
+The J&J vaccine has played a small role in the state’s overall vaccine rollout to date, though the pause forced the cancellation of some vaccine clinics and affected programs targeting prison inmates and corrections officers as well as food and agricultural workers and other groups.MORE NEWS: Camden City Schools Reopen Monday For Hybrid Learning For Students In Pre-K Through 2nd Grade

 (© Copyright 2021 CBS Broadcasting Inc. All Rights Reserved.
 The Associated Press contributed to this report.)